Kushagra-ag/Analog-clock/README.md

 ![Screenshot](../master/Screenshot.JPG)

 A real time analog clock and a stop-watch with a minimal theme.
 It has no dependencies. <br/>
-Made using Javascript, HTML, CSS. <br/>
+Made using purely Javascript, HTML5 and CSS3. <br/>
 More than welcome to contribute :)